Coastal Bathroom Ideas

-Sometimes recessed ceiling lights are a necessity and if they are in your bathroom then just make sure they can be altered using a dimmer switch to give you options for a gentle light In the evenings as well as full on bright light for quick getaways in a morning.
+Sometimes recessed ceiling lights are a necessity and if they are in your bathroom then just make sure they can be altered using a dimmer switch to give you options for a gentle light in the evenings as well as full on bright light for quick getaways in a morning.

 Floors can be patterned, I love love love the fifties geometric styles in either tiles or on a laminate surface and almost always I fall for the chic black, white or grey monochromatic option or you might choose something simple and long lasting like a washed timber effect.

-When it comes to the walls in a modern coastal bathroom I love the idea of using my Corten Elements bathroom wall panel.
+When it comes to the walls in a modern coastal bathroom I love the idea of using my Corten Elements bathroom wall panels.
 It’s coppery tones remind me a lot of the rusty keels seen on old fishing boats, this painted colour will compliment all the watery shades of blue or green from a pale pistachio to a deep teal blue.
 But mostly it reminds me of paddling in the lochs and rivers in Scotland where the waters are quite honestly the colour of whisky - really!
-Use it to best effect in the shower area as it’s an easy surface to keep clean and in addition, I think the wall panels will look great around the bathtub too where it’ll highlight a traditional bath shape.
+Use it to best effect in the shower area as it’s an easy surface to keep clean and in addition, I think the bathroom panels will look great around the bathtub too where it’ll highlight a traditional bath shape.
 Brass or copper taps would be excellent choices if you wanted something different to a more familiar polished chrome.

 Coastal Inspired Bathrooms

 If you want to be a bit creative with the panels I think its a nice look to trim the panels at the back of the bath at three quarters wall height, its a great contrast to the full height shower panels.
 Use the ‘off cuts’ to make a splash back for the back of the basins (don’t let anything go to waste) and a shelf if you have creative DIY skills or a great carpenter friend.

 Then its onto those accessories and a spot of shopping.